rnelliott/PyNote/README.md

 # AirDnC [![Build Status](https://travis-ci.com/davedodea/CI-Project5.svg?token=mSbTyy1sJpCTYfpkhqUw&branch=master)](https://travis-ci.com/davedodea/CI-Project5)

-A Django note-taking application.
+A modern note-taking application.
+Built with Python and the Django framework.

 Allow users to create, store and organise their notes.

 ## UX
-This application is built with a mobile first, responsive design.
+This application is built with a mobile first, responsive design in mind

 ## Features
-TODO
-### Existing Features
-TODO
+- Full user account system for authenticaion.
+- Social sign-on for GitHub, Twitter and Google.
+- Users may create, store and organise the notes.
+- Categorise user notes.
+- Full search via notes and categories.
+- Payment plans via Stripe credit card payment processing.

 ### Features Left to Implement
-TODO
+- Sharable notes to public.
+- Sharable notes to other registered users.
+- Tags for notes.

 ## Technologies Used
 - Python
 - JavaScript
 - HTML